LHC EFT WG Note: SMEFT predictions, event reweighting, and simulation: Simulation studies of EFT prediction methods

 \subsection{Helicity and reweighting of predictions for the ZH process}

 In this section, we study the modeling of SMEFT effects in Higgs production in association with a W or a Z boson, referred to as VH production.
-This particular Higgs production mode is extremely important to look for the effects of new physics since its contribution becomes increasingly important at high values of Higgs boson p$_\textrm{T}$~\cite{Becker:2020rjp}.
-The VH process has been measured by both ATLAS and CMS Collaborations across different decay channels~\cite{CMS:2022dwd,ATLAS:2022vkf}.
-The VH production is affected by a number of SMEFT operators at dimension 6 in the following ways: \begin{itemize} \item modifying the vector boson coupling to quarks or giving rise to a four-point interaction \item modifying the Higgs boson interaction with \PW or \PZ boson \end{itemize}
+This particular Higgs production mode is extremely important for probing new physics, as its contribution becomes increasingly significant at high values of the Higgs or vector boson $p_\textrm{T}$~\cite{Becker:2020rjp}.
+The VH process has been measured by both the ATLAS and CMS Collaborations across different decay channels~\cite{CMS:2022dwd,ATLAS:2022vkf}.

-For this study, we restrict ourselves to the ZH production only and focus on one vector coupling operator \qq{}{Hq}{3} and two HVV operators \qq{}{HW}{} and \qq{}{H\tilde{W}}{} that affect both WH and ZH productions.
-The final state with the Z boson decaying to the leptons and the Higgs boson decaying to a pair of b quarks, measured by both the ATLAS and CMS Collaborations~\cite{ATLAS:2020fcp,ATLAS:2020jwz,CMS:2023vzh}, is considered.
+The VH production is affected by a number of SMEFT operators at dimension~6 that modify the vector boson coupling to quarks, give rise to a four-point interaction, or modify the Higgs boson interaction with \PW or \PZ boson.
+We restrict to ZH production and focus on one vector coupling operator \qq{}{Hq}{3} and two HVV operators \qq{}{HW}{} and \qq{}{H\tilde{W}}{} that affect both WH and ZH productions.
+Representative Feynman diagrams are shown in Fig.~\ref{fig:FeynDiag_ZH_TGC}.
+The final state with the Z boson decaying to leptons and the Higgs boson decaying to a pair of b quarks, as measured by both the ATLAS and CMS Collaborations~\cite{ATLAS:2020fcp,ATLAS:2020jwz,CMS:2023vzh}, is considered.
 The \qq{}{Hq}{3} operator mainly affects the helicity configuration where the Z boson is longitudinally polarized, which is also dominant in the SM.

-The HVV operators, on the other hand, also affect the interference of scattering amplitudes with different helicities of Z boson that get reflected in the distribution of angles constructed using Higgs boson and leptons from Z boson~\cite{Banerjee:2019twi} as depicted in Fig.~\ref{fig:HelicityFrame}.
+The HVV operators, on the other hand, also modify the interference of scattering amplitudes with transverse Z boson helicities.
+This affects the distribution of angular observables $\Theta$, $\hat\theta$, and $\hat\phi$, which are measured in the ZH rest frame~\cite{Banerjee:2019twi}, as depicted in Fig.~\ref{fig:HelicityFrame}.